-Project Semicolon is a, “faith-based non-profit movement.”
+Project Semicolon is a “faith-based non-profit movement.”
 However, as the founder points out on the website, there is no exclusion of people who follow a different path to their spirituality.
-The program’s intent is to offer support, not to preach.
-When the project began it was a personal journey for Bieuel, but as time passed it became evident that there was a greater need than expected.
-Project Semicolon started a dialogue and then reached epic proportions all due to her willingness to head the project.
-The Press-Gazette Media (in Michigan) wrote an article about the movement and the title says, “Green Bay woman’s Semicolon Project goes viral.”
+The program intends to offer support, not to preach.
+When the project began, it was a personal journey for Bieuel, but as time passed, it became evident that there was a greater need than expected.
+Project Semicolon started a dialogue and then reached epic proportions due to her willingness to head the project.
+In Michigan, the Press-Gazette Media (in Michigan) wrote an article about the movement, and the title says, “Green Bay woman’s Semicolon Project goes viral.”

-In Winnipeg, Canada, a mom and a tattoo parlor are teaming up to encourage people who suffer from depression to get a semicolon tattoo.
+In Winnipeg, Canada, a mom, and a tattoo parlor are teaming up to encourage people who suffer from depression to get a semicolon tattoo.
 The mom, Della Steinke, suffered from depression after her son was in an auto accident.
 Steinke says she was lucky her depression was not long-lasting.
-However, after the experience she decided to offer hope for others who suffer from depression.
-From July 22 to 24 the Dead Man’s Hands Tattoo Shop is offering the semicolon tattoo for $60.00.
+However, after the experience, she decided to offer hope for others who suffer from depression.
+From July 22 to 24, the Dead Man’s Hands Tattoo Shop offers the semicolon tattoo for $60.00.
 “A portion of the proceeds will be donated to the Mental Health Association Foundation,” according to a statement.

-On the Semicolon Project website there is an education section where a reader will find information about mental health illnesses.
-The topics include suicide, anxiety, drug addiction, depression, self-injury and eating disorders.
-There are lists of symptoms and links for obtaining more information and how to help a loved one or one’s self.
+There is an education section on the Semicolon Project website where a reader will find information about mental health illnesses.
+The topics include suicide, anxiety, drug addiction, depression, self-injury, and eating disorders.
+There are lists of symptoms and links for obtaining more information and how to help a loved one or oneself.

 PROJECT SEMICOLON: YOUR STORY ISN’T OVER YET

 CBC News Manitoba: Project Semicolon asks Winnipeggers affected by depression to get inked